cz0479y/next16-commerce/STEPS.md

 - Refactor to add reach cache to deduplicate multiple calls to this per page load.
 If using fetch it's auto deduped.
 Fetch inside components, improve structure: PersonalizedSection suspend.
 - (MembershipTile, suspend the personalized for the general, ensuring we have a proper fallback and avoiding CLS).
 - What about client WelcomeBanner, WelcomeBanner?
 Cant use my await isAuth.
 Always need this dep when using WelcomeBanner, passing it multiple levels down, forcing the parent to handle this dep, cant move this freely.
 This loggedIn a dep we will encounter forever into the future of our apps life.
-- (We could pass it down as a promise, but probably this loggedIn dep will be encountered often).
-Let's instead utilize a smart pattern.
+- Let's utilize a smart pattern.
 Add authprovider.
 Let's not await this and block the root page, instead pass it as a promise down, keep it as a promise in the client provider.
 - Welcomebanner: Remove prop all the way down, rather read it with use() inside PersonalBanner.
 Now we need to suspend Personalbanner with GeneralBanner, same pattern as before to avoid CLS and provide something useful, while promise resolves with use().
 WelcomeBanner is now composable again.
 - Any time we need the logged in variable, with is a lot, we can fetch it locally either with async functions or this auth provider, avoiding a lot of future prop drilling.
-- (Same problem in our user profile, getting the logged in state of a user on the server and passing it to the client.
-Do the same refactor here, login button composable and easily reused somewhere else in the future).
+- Same problem in our user profile, getting the logged in state of a user on the server and passing it to the client.
+Do the same refactor here, login button composable and easily reused somewhere else in the future.
-- Let's see another example of problematic prop drilling, this all products page.
-- Here, tried to be efficient to avoid duplicate calls for my responsive view.
-But now, getCategories are tied to this page, and the loading state responsibility is on the page with loading.tsx.
-- Big skeleton code, reusable skeletons but still, no content shown.
-Plus, categoryFilters has a redundant dependency, less composable.
-- Call getCategories inside the CategoryFilters component, add react cache() deduping, not a problem.
-- Delete loading.tsx since no data fetch here anymore.
-Blocked on page load.
-Refactor the /all page to use individual skeletons inside page.tsx for the categoryFilters, ProductListSkeleton, reveal the search from the start.
-Pushed promises to resolve deeper down into the tree.
-- (Notice blocking in the network tab.
-The entire page is blocked on something.
-It's really hard to know where the blocking is coming from.
-This is a common problem.
-Turns out, its the ProductList data fetch, suspend this also).
-- (See the streaming in network tab and improved perceived performance as well as actual performance).
-Also our search is now accessible.
-We fixed it, but it's really hard to know where the blocking was coming from.
-Let's see later how we can get help with this.
-- Since our welcomebanner is composable again, let's add it here first.
+- Since our welcomebanner is composable again, we can add it to the all page easily.
-- (Through that refactor, by fetching inside components and utilizing cache() and use() we can now maintain good component architecture.
-Reusable and composable).
+- Through those patterns, by fetching inside components and utilizing cache() and use() we can now maintain good component architecture.
+Reusable and composable.

 ## Excessive client JS -> Client/Server composition: WelcomeBanner